As a professional bed bug inspection and extermination company, one of the things we pay special attention to is bed bug eggs.

 If you’re used to looking for them, and you know what they look like, you’ll spot them.
 If you don’t know what you’re looking for, you might overlook them or mistake them for something else.

 Bed bug eggs resemble grains of rice, but much smaller.
-Most are pearly white-grey in color with an elongated oval shape that’s only about 1 millimeter long.
+Most are pearly white-gray in color with an elongated oval shape that’s only about 1 millimeter long.

 At the front end of each egg is a hinged cap, which opens up to create an opening that a newly hatched bed bug nymph comes out of.